dapr/docs/howto/setup-monitoring-tools/observe-metrics-with-grafana.md

 ```

-In this howto, the server is `dapr-prom-prometheus-server`.
+In this Howto, the server is `dapr-prom-prometheus-server`.

-So you need to set up Prometheus data source with the below settings:
+You now need to set up Prometheus data source with the following settings:

 - Name: `Dapr`
 - HTTP URL: `http://dapr-prom-prometheus-server.dapr-monitoring`